 We are so lucky to live in the Northern Hemisphere; we get to experience the changing seasons and changing of temperature.
 But for those of you who have dry skin, you know that the cold winter weather can make things even worse for your tender skin!
 Winter weather means we need extra protection from the cold and dry air.

-Even if your skin isn’t dry all year-round, chilly weather and icy air can definitely change up your skin’s trouble spots.
+Even if your skin isn’t dry all year round, chilly weather and icy air can definitely change up your skin’s trouble spots.
 It can be a constant struggle to keep your skin hydrated and happy.

-Whether your skin is chapped from wind and exposure, or it just needs a little bit of TLC, there are many wonderful products out there which are really effective at pampering your dry skin.
+Whether your skin is chapped from wind and exposure, or it just needs a little bit of TLC, there are many wonderful products out there that are really effective at pampering your dry skin.

 And here’s the secret: Your dry skin can feel silky-soft and smooth in less time than you might think!

-Creams, lotions and body butters are the perfect companions to help soothe dry skin and I want to show you how!
+Creams, lotions, and body butters are the perfect companions to help soothe dry skin and I want to show you how!

 So, which product is the best choice to use for your skin?

 One of the most amazing products for rich skin-softening is body butters.
-These oil-based products are thick, nourishing and protecting, helping to make the skin silky, soft and smooth, so they definitely have their place among the best of rich skincare products.
+These oil-based products are thick, nourishing, and protecting, helping to make the skin silky, soft, and smooth, so they definitely have their place among the best of rich skincare products.